Aghorix88/OpenSOC-Lab/images/deployment/04-wazuh-installation/README.md

 ## Images

-- installer-download.png
-- installation-running.png
 - installation-complete.png
-- dashboard-login.png
+- dashboard-home.png
 - wazuh-manager-running.png
 - wazuh-indexer-running.png
 - wazuh-dashboard-running.png

 ## Description

-These screenshots document the installation and verification of the Wazuh platform on the Ubuntu Server virtual machine.
+These screenshots document the successful deployment and verification of the Wazuh platform on the Ubuntu Server virtual machine.

 The images demonstrate:

-- Downloading the official Wazuh installation assistant.
-- Installing the complete Wazuh platform.
+- Successful completion of the Wazuh installation.
-- Successful installation completion.
-- Accessing the Wazuh Dashboard.
+- Access to the Wazuh Dashboard.
-- Verifying the Wazuh Manager service.
+- Verification that the Wazuh Manager service is running.
-- Verifying the Wazuh Indexer service.
+- Verification that the Wazuh Indexer service is running.
-- Verifying the Wazuh Dashboard service.
+- Verification that the Wazuh Dashboard service is running.

 These screenshots correspond to the deployment process described in **04-wazuh-installation.md**.